Centre for Railway Information Systems: History

 In 1982, Indian Railways (IR) set up a central organization to computerize freight operations (COFOIS).
-In 1986, this was converted into a dedicated, autonomous organization (CRIS), an umbrella organization for all information technology-related activities on Indian Railways.
+In 1986, this was converted into a dedicated autonomous organization (CRIS), an umbrella organization for all information technology-related activities on Indian Railways.
 It was tasked with designing, developing and implementing the Freight Operations Information System (FOIS) and its communications infrastructure.
 CRIS began functioning in July 1986 as an autonomous organization headed by an executive director (later renamed managing director).

 A unique feature of CRIS is the collaboration among domain experts from Indian Railways, CRIS' own technical specialists, and leading IT companies of the country.
 Systems managed by CRIS have been recognized by Computerworld.
-CRIS received the Prime Minister’s Awards for Excellence in Public Administration on 21 April 2008.
+CRIS received the Prime Minister's Awards for Excellence in Public Administration on 21 April 2008.

 CRIS held a symposium, "IT Can Happen in Government", in New Delhi on 1 July 2010 after a previous symposium on 6 July 2009.
-A seminar on big data was held in July 2014, followed by one on smart cities in July 2015 and on mobility and mobile apps in 2018.
+A seminar on big data was held in July 2014, followed by one on smart cities in July 2015, and another on mobility and mobile apps in 2018.
 CRIS seminars are held annually, with the most-recent one (on Digital Transformation of Large Enterprises) on 1 July 2019.

 In December 2019, the Ministry of Railways was considering a proposal to merge CRIS' operations with RailTel Corporation of India Ltd. However, the proposal has been shelved for the time being.